Squeaking from the rear suspension

 Remove the engine covers

-The engine cover on the rear suspension of the VX4 is being removed
+The engine cover on the rear suspension of the VX4 is removed

-First, remove the engine cover on both sides so you can access the suspension mount.
+First, remove the motor cover on both sides so you can access the suspension mount.

 3